Busting The Myths About Personal Alarms

 Myth 1: Personal alarms only work indoors

 If you trip or stumble whilst you are in the garden, you want to be confident that you can still call for help so we recommend our customers perform a range test when setting up the service.
+GPS personal alarms will work anywhere there is a mobile reception.

 Myth 2: Personal alarms are difficult to set-up